FarronF/limerick-council-meetings/meetings/2018/03/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 7th February 2018.md

 out repairs.
 It was agreed that the Members would forward their comments with regard to

-this matter to the Senior Executive Engineer for follow up with the service provider.--- 7
+this matter to the Senior Executive Engineer for follow up with the service provider.
+---
+7

 It was also agreed to hold a Meeting of the Joint Policing Committee (JPC) Sub Committee on